 Don't 'Junk' The Iran Nuclear Deal, Boris Johnson Says On 'Fox & Friends'

-In what's seen as a direct appeal to President Trump, British Foreign Secretary Boris Johnson went on Fox & Friends and Friends and said it's possible to address concerns about the Iran nuclear deal and "not throw the baby out with the bathwater" by junking the agreement.
+In what's seen as a direct appeal to President Trump, British Foreign Secretary Boris Johnson went on Fox & Friends and said it's possible to address concerns about the Iran nuclear deal and "not throw the baby out with the bathwater" by junking the agreement.

 "We have to be tougher on Iran and we've got to fix the flaws in the deal," Johnson said Monday.
 But he added that the agreement can help avoid a nuclear arms race — one that would also include Saudi Arabia and other nations in the Middle East.